Beatrice I, Countess of Burgundy

-Beatrice I (1143 – 15 November 1184) was Countess of Burgundy from 1148 until her death, and was also Holy Roman Empress by marriage to Frederick Barbarossa.
+Beatrice I (1143 – 15 November 1184) was countess of Burgundy from 1148 until her death, and was also Holy Roman Empress by marriage to Frederick Barbarossa.
 She was crowned empress by Antipope Paschal III in Rome on 1 August 1167, and as Queen of Burgundy at Vienne in August 1178.

 Life

-Beatrice was the only surviving child of Renaud III, Count of Burgundy and Agatha of Lorraine.
-As the only child of her father, she was the heir of the County of Burgundy.
-At the death of her father in 1148, she inherited the vast County of Burgundy and became countess palatine.
+Beatrice was the only surviving child of Reginald III, Count of Burgundy and Agatha of Lorraine.
+She was named after her grandmother.
+As the only child of her father, she was the heiress of the County of Burgundy, and at the death of her father in 1148 she inherited the vast County of Burgundy and became countess palatine.
 As such, she was one of the most desired brides in France.
-Her uncle, William III of Mâcon, who acted as her regent, attempted to deprive her of her rights and had her imprisoned; and a marriage was suggested to Emperor Frederick I, who stopped William.
+Her uncle, William III of Mâcon, who acted as her regent, attempted to deprive her of her rights, and had her imprisoned.
+A marriage was suggested to Emperor Frederick I, who stopped William.

 Wedding

 Frederick I likely suggested the marriage because the County of Burgundy would give him an alternative to the Brenner Pass and a strategically valuable position against Milan, and because of the additional troops of Burgundian knights available for his war.

 The wedding between Beatrice and Frederick took on 9 June 1156 at Würzburg.
 After the wedding, the Bishop of Trier anointed Beatrice queen.

 The poem Carmen de gestis Frederici I imperatoris in Lombardia, written about 1162, describes Beatrice upon her wedding day: